swest06/Travelling-Salesman-Problem/README.md

 ## Purposes of this assignment

+- To gain further experience with *Test-Driven-Development* (TDD).
 - To give you more practice with writing tests.
 - To get you started thinking about how to solve problems with programs.
+- To give you further practice using the Travis Continuous Integration (CI) process.
+- To make you consider different search algorithms and data structures.

 ## General idea of the assignment